Balance of Payments

 Capital and Financial Account Balance The difference between the net changes in Singapore’s foreign financial assets and the net changes in Singapore's foreign financial liabilities.

-Reserve Assets Show the changes in Singapore’s foreign reserves holdings.
+Reserve Assets Show the stock of and changes in Singapore’s foreign reserves holdings.
 They consist of Singapore’s official holdings of monetary gold and foreign exchange assets, as well as Singapore’s special drawing rights and reserve position in the International Monetary Fund.

 Overall Balance The overall balance of the current, capital and financial accounts.
 It is the balance of all the transactions of Singapore residents with non-residents.
 These transactions are financed by official reserves.